Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Technical overview

 The second term of \cref{eq:regret_decomposition_simplified} intuitively corresponds to the excess error of a learner that at the beginning of each depth-$p_0$ epoch $k\in[N_{p_0}]$ has access to an oracle which reveals the values of the optimal function $f^\star$ on all prior epoch queries $(x_t)_{t\leq T_{k-1}^{(p_0)}}$.
-Here, we use the notation $f_{k,S}^{(p_0)}$ to denote the base function $f_S$ that was constructed either line 2 or 4 of \cref{alg:recursive_construction} during the run of the depth-$p_0$ algorithm \textsc{R-Cover} on epoch $k$ using the correct labeling $S_k^{(p_0)}$.
+Here, we use the notation $f_{k,S}^{(p_0)}$ to denote the base function $f_S$ that was constructed at line 1 of \cref{alg:recursive_construction} during the run of the depth-$p_0$ algorithm \textsc{R-Cover} on epoch $k$ using the correct labeling $S_k^{(p_0)}$.
 The quantity $\Lambda_k^{(p_0)}$ corresponds to the excess error of this base function $f_{k,S}^{(p_0)}$ compared to $f^\star$ on the epoch $k$.

-\paragraph{Bounding each regret term via smoothness.} The next step of the proof is to bound each regret term and more precisely to bound the terms $\Delta_k^{(p)}$ and $\Lambda_k^{(p)}$.
+\paragraph{Bounding each regret term via smoothness.} We next bound each regret term and more precisely bound the terms $\Delta_k^{(p)}$ and $\Lambda_k^{(p)}$.
 Using the same arguments as described in \cref{subsec:simpler_algo} when bounding the excess error of \textsc{Cover} on each epoch, we can show that the quantity